Izzatdaar

-Izzatdaar (इज़्ज़तदार) (transl. honourable) is a 1990 Indian Hindi-language film starring Dilip Kumar, Govinda, Madhuri Dixit, Bharathi, Anupam Kher, Shafi Inamdar and South Indian actor Raghuvaran in his Bollywood film debut.
+Izzatdaar (transl. honourable) is a 1990 Indian Hindi-language film starring Dilip Kumar, Govinda, Madhuri Dixit, Bharathi, Anupam Kher, Shafi Inamdar and South Indian actor Raghuvaran in his Bollywood film debut.
 The film, one of K. Bapaiah’s last directorial efforts, was described as ”an attempt to capture the painful moral decline in society vis-à-vis the unshakeable ethics of a few strong-willed individuals.”

 Synopsis

 Brahm Dutt (Dilip Kumar) is framed for murder and jailed by his scheming son-in-law Indrajeet (Raghuvaran).
 His daughter Sonu (Swapna) also gets killed at the hands of Indrajeet.
 When Mohini (Madhuri) confronts him about his evil deeds Indrajeet tries to molest her.
 Brahm Dutt must find a way to avenge the death of his daughter and the years spent in prison.
 Vijay (Govinda) works for the underworld after he is shot as a child.
 After finding love with Mohini, Vijay changes his ways and joins up with Brahm Dutt to take revenge, as he too has been wronged by the same group of villains.